FTIR microscopy: for localized chemical analysis of micro-contaminants and defects

 For which matrices?

-FTIR microscopy is particularly suitable for or semi-solid samples .
+FTIR microscopy is particularly well-suited to or semi-solid samples .
 It is ideal for:

 Plastic films and packaging